Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsection{Formative Study Findings}

-\subsubsection{Using multimodal input to reify vague ideas}
+\subsubsection{Using Multimodal Input to Reify Vague Ideas}

-As shown in the Table~\ref{tab:formative_grouped}, participants utilized multimodal expressions, including text, sketches, and images, as co-design materials to articulate and negotiate intentions with the wizarded system.
+As shown in the Appendix~\ref{tab:formative_grouped}, participants utilized multimodal expressions, including text, sketches, and images, as co-design materials to articulate and negotiate intentions with the wizarded system.

 \textbf{Sketches} externalized vague intentions and spatial imagination.
-For example, P4 envisioned a scene where clown JoJo appeared on stage and created a sketch showing ``JoJo emerging from a giant spinning wheel'' with textual annotations describing the intended atmosphere, hoping AI could elaborate narrative details. \textbf{Text} functioned as the primary medium for conveying intent, allowing participants to express connections between desired content and existing stories while clearly communicating their intentions.
-Participants frequently used textual annotations to specify story parts or image types for AI generation and guide generation direction. \textbf{Images} communicated style and mood expectations.
-P3 altered an AI-generated picture's style by supplying a reference image, while P1 noted, \textit{``if possible, I want to use a 'supporting image'--a vague reference picture---as a basis, expecting the AI to generate more detailed images derived from it.''}
+For example, P4 envisioned a scene where clown Joko appeared on stage and created a sketch with textual annotations describing the intended atmosphere, hoping AI could elaborate narrative details.
+Sketches were also frequently used to express ideas that participants found difficult to convey through prompts alone (P6, P7, P8), as they were seen as carrying richer layout and spatial information. \textbf{Text} functioned as the primary medium for conveying intent, allowing participants to express connections between desired content and existing stories.
+Participants also frequently used textual annotations to specify story parts or image types for AI-generated content and to guide the direction of content generation.
+They also used textual annotations to record the inspirations they received and how those ideas might be used in writing. \textbf{Images} communicated style and mood expectations.
+P3 altered an AI-generated picture's style by supplying a reference image, while P1 noted, \textit{``If possible, I want to use a `supporting image'---a vague reference picture---as a basis, expecting the AI to generate more detailed images derived from it.''} In addition, sketches were often paired with images or text to further articulate the intentions participants held in mind (P4, P7).